tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 These differ in some details based on the virus.
 But the fundamentals remain the same.
 Let's dive in!

-Once the perfect match has been found, the really fun (excuse my enthusiasm over this horrible thing) part begins!

 ### STEP 1: The Virus Attaches Itself To The Host

 To spare you the pain of scrolling back up, let's bring back an image we saw earlier.